dclong/blog/misc/content/2020-10-27-tips-on-html.markdown

 Slug: tips-on-html
 Title: Tips on HTML
 Category: Computer Science
-Tags: Computer Science, HTML, web
+Tags: Computer Science, HTML, web, HTML5

 **
 Things on this page are fragmentary and immature notes/thoughts of the author.